1998 Major League Baseball postseason: (1) New York Yankees vs. (3) Texas Rangers

 This was the second postseason meeting between the Yankees and Rangers.
-They last met in the 1996 ALDS, which the Yankees won in four games.
+They last met in the ALDS two years ago, which the Yankees won in four games.
 The Yankees swept the Rangers to return to the ALCS for the second time in three years.

 This series was not close - the Yankees held the Rangers to only one run scored throughout the entire series.
+David Wells and Mariano Rivera silenced the Rangers’ offense in a Game 1 shutout.
+Andy Pettitte and Rivera would clamp down on the Rangers again as they won Game 2 by a 3–1 score, with the Rangers’ only run coming from Iván “Pudge” Rodríguez’s RBI single.
+David Cone and the Yankees’ bullpen silenced the Rangers’ offense in yet another shutout win in Arlington in Game 3.

 The Yankees and Rangers would meet again the next year, which also ended in a Yankees sweep.
-It would be in 2010 that the Rangers would finally break through against the Yankees.
+It would be in 2010 that the Rangers would finally break through against the Yankees before falling in the World Series.

 (2) Cleveland Indians vs. (4) Boston Red Sox

 This was the second postseason meeting between the Red Sox and Indians.
-They last met in the ALDS in 1995, which was won by the Indians.
+They last met in the ALDS in 1995, which was won by the Indians before they fell in the World Series that year.
 The Indians once again defeated the Red Sox to return to the ALCS for the third time in four years.

-Despite a blowout win by the Red Sox in Game 1, the Indians would the next three games to advance to the next round.
+The Red Sox blew out the Indians in Game 1 thanks to a pair of three-run home runs from Nomar Garciaparra and Mo Vaughn.
+Game 2 was an offensive showdown that was won by the Indians, capped off by a three-run home run from David Justice, which evened the series headed to Boston.
+In Game 3, Jim Thome, Kenny Lofton, and Manny Ramirez all homered for the Indians as they won by one run to take the series lead.
+In Game 4, the Red Sox took an early lead thanks to another home run from Garciaparra, but the Indians rallied to win in the eighth thanks to an RBI double from Justice.

-Both teams would meet again in the 1999 ALDS, 2007 ALCS, and 2016 ALDS, with the Red Sox winning the former two, and the Indians winning the latter.
+Both teams would meet again in the ALDS the next year, the ALCS in 2007, and the ALDS again in 2016, with the Red Sox winning the former two, and the Indians winning the latter.